 Gérald de Roquemaurel holds a Law degree, is a graduate of Institut d'études politiques de Paris and attended École nationale d'administration from 1970 to 1972.
 A direct descendant of Louis Hachette (founder of the Hachette publishing house), he joined Filipacchi Publications in 1972 and became Director of Paris-Match in 1976.
 In 1981, he was appointed Vice-Chairman and Chief Executive Officer of Groupe Presse Hachette, which became Hachette Filipacchi Presse in 1992.
 From 1983 to 1985, he was responsible for the Group's international expansion.
-In 1984, he became Director and Chief Executive Officer of Publications Filipacchi (later Filipacchi Medias) and was later a member of the Executive and Strategy Committee of Lagardère SCA, a Director of Hachette Filipacchi Médias, then in 1998, Chief Operating Officer of Lagardère Group, in charge of the media division.
+In 1984, he became Director and Chief Executive Officer of Publications Filipacchi (later Filipacchi Medias) and was later a member of the Executive and Strategy Committee of Lagardère SCA, a Director of Hachette SA, and Legal Manager of NMPP.
+On 18 June 1997, he was appointed Chairman and Chief Executive Officer of Hachette Filipacchi Médias, then in 1998, Chief Operating Officer of the Lagardère group, in charge of the media division.
 In April 2001, he became Chairman of FIPP (Fédération Internationale de la Presse Périodique) for two years.
 In June 2001, he was appointed Chairman of Club de la Maison de la Chasse et de la Nature.
 In early 2007, he became Managing Partner of HR Banque.
 In January 2009, he was appointed Senior Partner of Arjil.
 On 15 December 2012, he was appointed Legal Manager of BGR Partners, Arjil's partnering group in Belgium.
 In September 2015, he resigned from his position with Arjil and became Senior Advisor at Messiers-Maris.